-Good record keeping is one of the best defenses to an IRS audit when deducting business trip from your taxes.
+Good record-keeping is one of the best defenses to an IRS audit when deducting business trip from your taxes.
 Not only should you keep all of the receipts for the trip’s business-related expenses, but make copies of your itineraries, your airfare tickets, and your conference or meeting notes as well.
 You will want to be able to show that the primary reason for the trip was for business.
-The IRS will disallow a deduction if they ask for substantiating evidence and you cannot provide them any written evidence of the nature of the trip and the costs associated with it.
+The IRS will disallow a deduction if they ask for substantiating evidence, and you cannot provide them any written evidence of the nature of the trip and the costs associated with it.
 Save receipts for the cost of your transportation, your hotel, your meals, taxis, gas, dry cleaning, postage, data usage fees, seminar fees, conference fees, or anything else that you have to spend money on during the trip.
-Everything that is ordinary and necessary for your business trip will be tax deductible.
+Everything ordinary and necessary for your business trip will be tax-deductible.
 If you are unsure at the time if the expense is deductible or not, save the receipt and ask your tax preparer when preparing your return.

 Self-Employed vs Employee

 Being self-employed has the advantage when deducting a business trip.
 A self-employed taxpayer is able to reduce taxable income, dollar for dollar, by the amount of ordinary and necessary business expenses.
 These expenses will reduce income subject to income tax, and if the business activity is subject to self-employment taxes, then the total tax liability is reduced even further.
 Imagine being in the 25% income tax bracket, subject to a 15% self-employment tax, and a state income tax of 6%.
 At 46%, almost half of the expenses of the trip would be recovered through tax savings.
-If you are not self-employed, then your taxable income will only be reduced if you itemize your deductions instead of taking the standard deduction.
-You will have to report all of your unreimbursed business-related expenses as itemized deductions.
+For tax years between 2018 and 2026, employees are not able to deduct business trips or unreimbursed expenses on their tax returns as itemized deductions.
 You should ask your company if they have an accountable plan.
 Under an accountable plan, the business will be able to deduct the expense and you can receive the reimbursement tax-free.

 Good Luck and Bon Voyage!